The Dukes of Hazzard: The Beginning

 The Dukes of Hazzard: The Beginning is a 2007 American made-for-television buddy comedy film and a standalone prequel to the 2005 film The Dukes of Hazzard.
-The film is the fourth and final installment of The Dukes of Hazzard film series.
+It is the fourth and final Dukes of Hazzard film.
 An edited version of the film originally aired on ABC Family channel on March 4, 2007, and the 'R'-rated and unrated versions were released on DVD March 13.